 In 1975 City Council approved a Planned Residential Development (PRD) zoning district for the eastern, then undeveloped, end of the island.
 Today this area includes the gated resort community of Wild Dunes and several adjacent residential areas.
 The PRD was the first zoning agreement of its type in the State of South Carolina.
 Under the PRD zoning, the eastern end of the island was developed to include a wide variety of housing types: low to high density single-family detached units, townhouses, and low-rise and high-rise condominium multi-family units.
 Within the gated section of Wild Dunes many of the approximately 2,067 residential units (have Wild Dunes ARC verify new number) are used as seasonal rental properties.
-Wild Dunes also includes offices and conference facilities and other resort amenities.
+Wild Dunes also includes offices and conference facilities and other-various resort amenities.

-In the PRD zoning district, the use, subdivision, and development of property is governed through deed restrictions enforced by the Wild Dunes Community Association Several residential areas outside the gated Wild Dunes community, such as 53rd to 57th Avenues and certain properties on 43rd through 45th Avenues, that are also zoned PRD and also governed by the Wild Dunes Community Association.
+In the PRD zoning district, the use, subdivision, and development of property is governed through deed restrictions enforced by the Wild Dunes Community Association Several residential areas outside the gated Wild Dunes community, such as 53rd to-57th Avenues and certain properties on 43rd through 45th Avenues, that are also zoned PRD and also governed by the Wild Dunes Community Association.
+In 2016 the area between 53rd and 56th was rezoned from PRD to SR3 and P-3, to account for the expiration of deed restrictions in this area and provide land use controls.